TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

 (see @kd_loss_shre_vs_ssmke).
 Here, the KL-Divergence for the image-to-image loss $cal(L)^v_"KD"$ is also consistently lower than for the text-to-image loss $cal(L)^w_"KD"$, and the loss components between both approaches (Transformer SHRe and S-SMKE) generally perform very similar.
-In @shre_coco_prob_dist, which we originally showed to illustrate that the ImageNet-1K classes can be used to describe the image caption, we can actually see that the top-5 predicted classes only partly match the caption, which is a sign

-Consequently, when we compare our approach to that of SHRe @shre, then the inbalance between the losses is actually not a limitation, as SHRe suffers from the same problem, and their results generally lead to a worse performance compared to our approach.
+Consequently, a bias towards the teacher modality is not specific to S-SMKE, but generally a problem when using an unimodal teacher for distilling knowledge to a multimodal model.

 === Fine-Grained Alignment
-S-SMKE (and (Transformer) SHRe) processes image and text seperately, in a forward pass for the image and a forward pass for the text.
+S-SMKE (and SHRe) processes image and text seperately through a forward pass for the image and a forward pass for the text.
 This is similar to CLIP @clip (see @clip_section).
 Because there is no attention mechanism between individual image patches and text tokens, both approaches miss a fine-grained alignment between the modalities.
 Even though our model performs quite well on the retrieval task, even outperforming well-established research papers on some metrics, there is still room for improvement.
 However, we believe that there is not much more performance to gain for our approach.
-Wrong retrievals are often still similar to the query, and only differ in little token-level details.
+Wrong retrievals, mostly wrong image retrievals, are often still semantically similar to the query, and only differ in little (token-level) details.
 Since our representations are based on the global content of the image and text, those details are not captured in most cases, leading to a "false" retrieval.
 Examples of this can be seen with example retrievals on the full MSCOCO test set in @coco25k_retrieval_examples,